MeridianInnovation/PMRID/README.md

 Thanks to Takao, according to the [article](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), `the mix` is better and will generate a `slightly higer psnr and ssim`.
 The paper claims it will do a better job to preserve edges as well.
 So we will implement the mix [here]().
 More details can be found at [Denoisers](https://github.com/MeridianInnovation/Denoisers).

 ### Hyperameters
+The batch size is either 32 or 64.
+The optimizer is Adam.
+The learning rate is 1e-2.

 ### Larger Datasize & Data Augmentation
+Can we reduce our losses during training by introducing a larger datasize ?
+If we have that, is data augmentation nessary ?

 ### Parameter Initialization